overgter/Deep-Learning-Model-Inversion-Attacks-and-Defenses/README.md

 # 🔥🔥🔥Resource Repository for Deep Learning Model Inversion Attacks and Defenses🔥🔥🔥
 **Model Inversion (MI) Attacks** have become a major privacy threat that utilizes various methods to reconstruct sensitive data from machine/deep learning models.
 This is a comprehensive resource repository for deep learning MI attacks and defenses research. <span style="color:blue;"> repository will be continuously maintained to ensure its relevance and usefulness.
-If you would like to contribute to this repository—for example, by including your paper or code—please send the first author of our survey paper listed in the bottom of this page!</span>
+If you would like to contribute to this repository—for example, by including your paper or code—please send a message to the first author of our survey paper listed in the bottom of this page!</span>

 ## 🧨Taxonomy of Model Inversion Attacks🧨
 ### - Gradient Inversion Attacks